 First, we have $ASAN (Asana).
-CEO, Dustin Moskovitz, has been a rabid buyer of his company for many months.
+CEO Dustin Moskovitz has been a rabid buyer of his company for many months.
 Marked below are all of the periods in which he has purchased shares.
-Note the size of the buys, as well as the fact that he seems indifferent as to the price of the stock when he’s buying.
+Note the size of the buys, as well as the fact that he seems indifferent to the price of the stock when he’s buying.

 Next up is $MTTR (Matterport).
-CEO, RJ Pittman, clearly sees some value in his company here, as it’s down a whopping 79% in less than 4 months!
+CEO RJ Pittman clearly sees some value in his company here, as it’s down a whopping 79% in less than four months!

 Finally, we have little known name $NSIT (Insight Enterprises, Inc.), which saw some of the biggest insider flows all week.
 If this name wasn’t on your radar before, maybe it should be now!